10 Effective Treatments For A Stiff Neck

 An orthodox view

 X-rays are not particularly helpful in diagnosing the cause of neck pain because they frequently reveal cervical spondylosis in patients over the age of 25, even if there are no symptoms of stiffness and pain.
-On the other hand, severe symptoms sometimes occur in people whose X-rays appear to be fairly normal.
+On the other hand, severe symptoms sometimes occur in people whose X-rays appear to be pretty standard.

 After taking a patient’s history and physically examining the neck, a doctor may recommend a course of physiotherapy (often including massage), heat treatment, traction, or a cervical collar.
 Painkiller medicines such as aspirin, paracetamol, or ibuprofen sometimes help, but they do not relieve muscle spasms.